Hobby horse: Morris and other ritual dance

 In the sixteenth and seventeenth centuries there is evidence of an association between morris dancing and hobby horses.

 A hobby horse is depicted in a stained-glass window, dating from between 1550 and 1621, from Betley Hall, Staffordshire, now in the Victoria and Albert Museum, London, directly below a maypole and surrounded by what appear to be morris dancers (accession no. C.248-1976).

 A painting from c.1620, by an unknown artist, now in the Fitzwilliam Museum, Cambridge, shows Morris dancers by the Thames at Richmond; their party includes a hobby horse.

 The 1621 play The Witch of Edmonton, by William Rowley, Thomas Dekker and John Ford, features a group of Morris dancers with a hobby horse.

 Several morris teams formed or revived from the late nineteenth century onwards have incorporated a hobby-horse into their side, though there is no evidence that this is a continuation of the historic association which largely ceased in the seventeenth century.
 Early revival teams such as those from Bidford-upon-Avon and Ilmington incorporated a hobby-horse despite the lack of evidence of the morris tradition there including one.
 Some modern revival sides have extended their animal repertoire in various imaginative and appropriate ways, e.g. Pig Dyke Molly molly dancers, who wear black and white costumes and makeup, have a hobby zebra.

-A hobby horse takes part in the ancient Abbots Bromley Horn Dance.
-The old original horse (see gallery, above) has been replaced by a more realistic carving in recent years.
+The Abbots Bromley Horn Dance, once a Christmastime custom but by the late nineteenth century performed in September, features a tourney-style hobby horse.
+The horn dance seems to have begun as a hobby horse custom but has developed over time to emphasis the horn dance aspect – the first known mention of a hobby horse at Abbots Bromley predates the first record of the horns by 150 years, and the earliest source to mention the horns describes the custom as a hobby horse dance.